 Outsourcing SIEM requirements to a Managed Security Services Provider (MSSP) capable of undertaking full system deployment and maintenance proactive monitoring and investigation of alerts, plus regular system tuning, enables organisation to achieve comprehensive SIEM protection at the fraction of the cost of the equivalent in-house investment.
 Acting as an extension of in-house resources, an MSSP can provide the 24/7 support and extensive capabilities needed to swiftly detect, investigate and respond to diverse threats.

 Why choose ThreatDetect from Redscan?

-Supporting and managing SIEM and other best-in-class security technologies including intrusion detection, endpoint detection, vulnerability scanning, behavioural analytics and adaptive honeypots, ThreatDetect helps organisations make the most from security investments to achieve a heightened level of cyber security.
+Supporting and managing SIEM and other best-in-class security technologies including intrusion detection, endpoint detection, vulnerability scanning and behavioural analytics ThreatDetect helps organisations make the most from security investments to achieve a heightened level of cyber security.